Reasons to Use Justuno for Marketing Automation

 Easy to Use

 Pop up tools can quickly become tedious if you’re not well-versed with jQuery, CSS or HTML.
-However, these options are available in Justino as coding solutions though they’re not necessary for every campaign.
+However, these options are available in Justuno as coding solutions though they’re not necessary for every campaign.
 You can choose from dozens of pre-designed templates and take your pick from among great pop-ups.
 Customization allows you to quickly make that pop-up align with your branding, therefore saving you time on hours of development.

 Mobile Optimization

 You wouldn’t want overly large pop ups blocking the whole screen of your mobile users.
 This equals a quick exit and ruins the user experience, too.
-What you want is a tool that scales the pop up size to the user’s screen, something that Justino can do quickly and efficiently.
+What you want is a tool that scales the pop up size to the user’s screen, something that Justuno can do quickly and efficiently.

 More than 50 percent of the world population are shopping for products and seeking help using their smartphone.
 This alone tells you that you should optimize your marketing campaign for mobile, or else risk losing them.
-Justino also allows for personalized promotions specifically made for smaller displays.
+Justuno also allows for personalized promotions specifically made for smaller displays.